 The plugin Works upon activation across your entire website.
 However, it will allow the admin account to still right-click.

-Thus, you need to log out to actually see the plugin in action.
+Since this does not affect an admin, you need to log out to actually see the plugin in action.
 Otherwise, it will seem like nothing has changed.

 However, there is one setting that this plugin offers: a display message to your visitors who try to right-click.